ManuelCecere/Quick-InsertionAnalysis/README.md

 # Quick-InsertionAnalysis
 Little project for my university , UniFi.
-It's a comparison between Quick Sort and Merge Sort.
+It's a comparison between Quick Sort and Insertion Sort.
 We observe the time spent at the growing of the input's size.
-It'll be added a latex documentation